 Contact force is a force which is applied by actually touching the body.

-d.
 Air resistance Force

-f.
 Force of Gravity

-Tension Force: Tension force is that force which is applied on the cable, rope, or string at the ends.
+Tension Force: Tension force is that force that is applied on the cable, rope, or string at the ends.
 It is directed towards the length of the wire and pulls the energy equally from both ends.
 Mathematically it is shown as:

-Where T= tension in Newton (N), m = mass in (kg),
+Where T = tension in Newton (N), m = mass in (kg),

-g= gravitational force (9.8m/s²)
+g = gravitational force (9.8m/s²)

 Spring Force: Spring force is also known as restoring force.
-If any force acts on the body which will either compress or stretch the body then this force acts to restore the equilibrium position.
-For example in the case of rubber.
+If any force acts on the body, which will either compress or stretch the body, then this force acts to restore the equilibrium position.
+For example, in the case of rubber.
 Mathematically it is written as:

-Where, F = spring force, k= spring constant,
+Where, F = spring force, k = spring constant,

-x= distance stretched or compressed
+x = distance stretched or compressed

 Normal Force: The normal force is again a contact force.
-This force only exists if two surfaces are in contact otherwise it will not act, from the figure, it can be clearly understood.
+This force only exists if two surfaces are in contact; otherwise, it will not act; from the figure, it can be clearly understood.
 An example is a book lying on the desk, etc.

-Air Resistance Force: If an object is moving through the air then this force will occur and it will resist the body from moving.
+Air Resistance Force: If an object is moving through the air, then this force will occur, and it will resist the body from moving.

-In other words, air behaves as friction and it will act in the opposite direction of the body.
+In other words, air behaves as friction, and it will act in the opposite direction of the body.